JetBrains/amper/docs/Documentation.md

 ### Gradle interop

 The Gradle interop supports two main scenarios:

+* partial use of Amper in an existing Gradle project,
-* smooth and gradual [migration of an existing Gradle project](./GradleMigration.md) to Module Manifest,
+* smooth and gradual [migration of an existing Gradle project](./GradleMigration.md) to Amper,
-* writing custom Gradle tasks or using existing Gradle plugins in an existing Module Manifest.
+* writing custom Gradle tasks or using existing Gradle plugins in an existing Amper Module.

 Gradle features supported by Amper:
 * Cross-project dependencies between Gradle sub-projects and Amper modules.